hseera/nfrtojmx/README.md

 ### Output
 Following is a screenshot of what you will get when you run the python script passing the basetemplate excel file.

+The NFR excel file will first be converted to a YAML file which will then be converted to JMX.

 ![Alt text](/image/Screenshot.png?raw=true "Optional Title")

 ## Improvements

 * Pass NFR template as a parameter to the conversion script
+* Have a capability down the track to just use a YAML file as an NFR document instead of excel
 ## Authors

 * **Harinder Seera** - *Initial work* - [OzPerf](https://ozperf.com/)